 Comparitech uncovered the data leak alongside security researcher Bob Diachenko in late 2019, although Microsoft didn’t disclose the breach until January 2020.
 Information contained in the logs wasn’t particularly sensitive in nature, although customer logs could prove very valuable to tech support scammers.

-A 2018 Comparitech study examined the share prices of 24 companies listed on the New York Stock Exchange that had experienced major data breaches.
-We found that after two weeks (from the date the breach was made public), share prices had dropped by 2.89% on average.
+Another Comparitech study examined the share prices of 24 companies listed on the New York Stock Exchange that had experienced major data breaches.
+We found that after two weeks (from the date the breach was made public), share prices had dropped by 2.89 percent on average.
 Although share prices tend to recover after that, when we looked at long-term results, we found that the share prices of affected companies didn’t keep up with the NASDAQ average.
-One year after the breach, companies underperformed the NASDAQ by 3.7%, and after three years, companies were underperforming the NASDAQ by 15.58% on average.
+One year after the breach, companies underperformed the NASDAQ by 3.7 percent, and after three years, companies were underperforming the NASDAQ by 15.58 percent on average.

 In the past year, the Thales study above found that almost one-third of US companies reported having suffered a data breach.
 Again, this could be higher due to the potential for as yet undetected breaches.

-One of the key findings of the IDC study was that despite the massive threat that data breaches represent, many organizations aren’t allocating much of their budget to securing data.
+One of the key findings of the Thales study was that despite the massive threat that data breaches represent, many organizations aren’t allocating much of their budget to securing data.

 The Verizon 2020 Data Breach Investigations Report is based on analysis of more than 40,000 security incidents, including over 2,000 confirmed data breaches.
 It provides us with a trove of interesting facts, including who is involved in data breaches.
 Almost one-third of attacks affect small businesses, while the vast majority targeted larger companies.